 Since many of us won’t be celebrating with our entire family, make sure to plan in some virtual time together.
 Don’t just hope it’ll happen – set a time that works for everyone and spend it together.

-If you need ideas of things to do on a virtual call, this virtual scavenger hunt is always fun, ask Thanksgiving trivia questions, or just have everyone to tell a story about something they’re thankful for in 2020.
+If you need ideas of things to do on a virtual call, this virtual scavenger hunt is always fun, ask Thanksgiving trivia questions, or just have everyone to tell a story about something they’re thankful for this year.

 Or plan on doing it during dessert and have everyone eat their pie while chatting to make things feel a bit more normal.